evanx/jsbin/hydratePromises/readme.md

 However some properties might have failed to load e.g. because of a network error.
 Those will not be set on `state.`

-We might `getInitialState` to initialise `this.state.popularArticles` to an empty array as follows:
+We might use `getInitialState` to initialise `this.state.popularArticles` to an empty array as follows:

 ```javascript
    getInitialState: function () {